msalmankhaliq/Information-Extraction-and-Verification-from-ID-Cards-using-pytessaract-OCR/README.md

 ## Code Requirements

-The example code is in Python (version 3.6 or higher will work)
+The example code is in Python (version 3.6 or higher will work).

 ## Dependencies